The Most Useful New Features Coming To Your iPhone With iOS 12

 This piece was originally published on August 22, 2018.

-Ahead, all the features you can look forward to when iOS 12 arrives this autumn.
-And, if you can’t wait until September to try them out, enrol in the iOS beta program now to get a sneak peek on your iPhone.
+Ahead, all the features you can look forward to when iOS 12 arrives this fall.
+And, if you can’t wait until September to try them out, enroll in the iOS beta program now to get a sneak peek on your iPhone.

-Note: Update: September 12, 2018: At today's Apple event in Cupertino, the company announced that iOS 12 will begin rolling out on Monday, September 17.
-Pre-orders for the new iPhone Xs and Xs Max will begin on September 14.
-The phones will ship on September 21.
-The new iPhone Xr will not be available to pre-order until October 19 and will ship on October 26.